Janguis/Tabletop_Game_Recommendation/Code/Details.md

 - The ratings given to the games
 - The overall ranks of the games

-It also looks at the different versions, editions, expansions and accessories present in the data
+It also looks at the different versions, editions, expansions and accessories present in the data.

 ## BGG API Board Game Data
 This section is focused on filtering the games from the ranked BGG data, using game id's to then define which data to collect from the BGG servers through their API.
-Then explore, clean, and feature engineer this data to prepare it for processing by the count vectoriser
+Then explore, clean, and feature engineer this data to prepare it for processing by the count vectoriser.

 The filtering is necessary to reduce the amount of downloaded game data, the objectives of the filtering were to include games with:
 - an average rating of 7 or above